Scientific inquiry and research

 Today, 99 percent of the school’s tenured faculty hold Ph.D. degrees.

 “Research is what enlivens the teaching,” Batey said.
-The Office for Nursing Research, which she founded in 1970, is still making that possible, helping to attract world-class faculty to the school.
+The Office for Nursing Research, which Batey founded in 1970, is still making that possible, helping to attract world-class faculty, research staff, and students to the UW SoN.

 Evolution of UW’s nursing research